Chart Color Schemes

 The level of residential development activity in Banks is very low in comparison to the average area assessed nationally by AreaSearch

 Banks has averaged approximately one new dwelling approval per year.
-Over the past five financial years, from FY21 to FY25, 6 homes were approved, with 0 approved so far in FY26.
+Over the past five financial years, from FY21 to FY25, 6 homes were approved, with an additional 1 approved so far in FY26.

-The area's population decline has been accompanied by adequate development activity relative to its circumstances, which is positive for buyers.
+The area's population decline has been accompanied by adequate development activity relative to its size, which is beneficial for buyers.
 New properties are constructed at an average expected construction cost of $284,000.
 Compared to the Australian Capital Territory, Banks has significantly less development activity, 90.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties, reflecting the area's established nature and suggesting potential planning limitations.
-Recent development has been entirely comprised of detached houses, preserving the area's suburban character and attracting space-seeking buyers, with new construction favouring detached housing more than current patterns suggest (79.0% at Census).
+Recent development has consisted entirely of detached houses, preserving the area's suburban character and attracting space-seeking buyers.

-Banks reflects a highly mature market, with around 5017 people per dwelling approval.
-Given stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.
+This preference for detached housing is more pronounced than current patterns suggest (79.0% at Census), indicating ongoing robust demand for family homes.
+With around 5017 people per dwelling approval, Banks reflects a highly mature market.
+Given stable or declining population forecasts, the area may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development